embrace-io/embrace-docs/content/android/identify-users.md

 ---
-title: "Identify Your Users"
+title: Identify Your Users
 weight: 6
+description: Get to know the users of your Android application with the Embrace SDK

 ---
 # Know Your Users

 Embrace offers two ways you can annotate sessions with information that will help developers and customer service agents find